Your Guide To Auras: What They Are & What To Expect During A Reading

 Don't like what you see?
 Here's how to cleanse your aura.

 If you're not happy with the energy you're putting out, there are plenty of things you can do to change it.
-Grace lists bathing in the sun, taking a dip into water (especially if it's cold), saging or smudging yourself, completing a chakra-balancing meditation, doing sound therapy, or consulting with an energy healer as ways that anyone can tend to their aura.
+Grace lists bathing in the sun, taking a dip into water (especially if it's cold), saging or smudging yourself, completing a chakra-balancing meditation, doing sound therapy, dressing for the aura you want, or consulting with an energy healer as ways that anyone can tend to their aura.

 If you get a personalized reading, you can also ask for some strategies on how to balance, clear, and strengthen your chakras and energy afterwards for more tailored advice.